In Gaza, Displaced Women Recount Lives Upended By War

-Gaza Strip, Palestinian Territories: A relentless Israeli military campaign has upset the lives of most, if not all, residents of the Gaza Strip.
+(MENAFN- Gulf Times) A relentless Israeli military campaign, in response to Hamas fighters' storming in the first week of October, has upset the lives of most, if not all, residents of the Gaza Strip.

+Israeli forces have launched a bombardment campaign and ground invasion of Gaza ever since the Hamas fighters' storming.

-The United Nations estimates the fighting has displaced 1.9 million of Gaza's 2.4 million population.
+The UN estimates the fighting has displaced 1.9mn of Gaza's 2.4mn population.

 AFP spoke to three Palestinian women who shared how the conflict has upended their lives.